andrastantos/brew/docs/cpu/isa_detail_ldst.rst

   +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

-*Exceptions*: None
+*Exceptions*: :code:`exc_unaligned`; Implementation defined

-*Type variants*: No
+*Type variants*: Yes

 Description
 ~~~~~~~~~~~

-The lowest 16 bits of :code:`$rD` is stored in the memory location pointed to by :code:`$rA`.
+This operation uses :ref:`store type handling<store_type_handling>` to determine if :code:`$rD` can be stored at memory location :code:`$rA`.
+Only the lowest 16 bits of :code:`$rD` are stored.

+This store operation only handles scalar types.

 The implementation is allowed to throw exceptions if the memory access violates access permissions.
-If the resulting memory reference is not aligned to a 16-bit word boundary, an unaligned access exception is thrown.
+If the resulting memory reference is unaligned, an :code:`exc_unaligned` exception is raised.

 .. _mem_ra_eq_rd: